-Undergoing facelift is an exciting process and the results are extraordinary.
-When you work with a well-trained, experienced plastic surgeon like Dr. Michael Byun, you can look forward to a rejuvenated appearance that turns back the clock on facial aging.
+Undergoing a facelift is an exciting process and the results are extraordinary.
+When you work with a well-trained, experienced plastic surgeon like Dr. Michael BYUN, you can look forward to a rejuvenated appearance that turns back the clock on facial aging.

 As you plan your facelift, you’re likely have questions about the recovery period.
 If this is your first plastic surgery procedure, you may not know what to expect.
-Dr. Byun is your best resource for questions and concerns.
-Ove the course of his career he has performed more than 10,000 facelift procedures, so he can help set your expectations.
+Dr. BYUN is your best resource for questions and concerns.
+Over the course of his career he has performed more than 10,000 facelift procedures, so he can help set your expectations.

 Facial bruising and swelling are part of the natural healing process.
 It is also normal to feel some tightness or tingling in your face and/or neck.
-Dr. Byun will advise how to minimize swelling, such as applying cold compresses to these areas and keeping your head upright at all times (even while sleeping).
-Like pain, bruising and swelling normally peak a few days after surgery and then steadily decline.
+Dr. BYUN will advise you on how to minimize swelling, such as applying cold compresses to these areas and keeping your head upright at all times (even while sleeping).
+Pain, bruising and swelling normally peak a few days after surgery and then steadily decline.

 You will need to take some time off from work to recuperate after surgery.
 Plan for one to two weeks of rest and relaxation at home.
 If you feel ready to resume work sooner, you may want to telecommute for a few days.
 If your job is physically demanding, you might need several extra days of rest before returning.